Tsum Valley Trek Permit Cost & Regulations (Updated 2025)

 • Permit regulations can occasionally change, therefore, you must verify the latest updates with your agency or Nepal Tourism Board.

 Along the route of the Tsum Valley, there are several checkpoint officers stationed at various points like Jagat, Lokpa, and Chumling.
-These officers have the authority to deny your trek, seize incomplete permits, or escort unauthorized trekkers back to the nearest village.
-Moreover, trekking agencies that ignore the rules risk suspension or legal penalties.
+These checkpoints are staffed by officers who have the authority to inspect documents, deny passage, confiscate incomplete permits, or escort unauthorized individuals back to the nearest settlement.

 Conclusion